The seeds for Forge Direct were sown during my first trip to the Forges in the ancient, mountainous city of Longquan (the Dragons well) back in 2012..

 Almost every forge offers several versions of the same sword - and the eBay scammers almost always tend to pick the cheapest ones and pass them off as Master Smith Forged, with pricing based not on how much it actually costs to make like we do at Forge Direct, but rather a price that they think they can get away with charging or even better, getting a reject sword that looks okay but is essentially fatally flawed..

 Our goal is to make buying Chinese Swords transparent so you can tell by the price and our description exactly what you will be getting.

 As Forge Direct continues to gain momentum, the number and variety of swords we offer as part of the project also continues to expand - and the word is getting out about Master Xiaolong's elite custom Katana series that truly are in a league of their own.

 But it is not just the quality that sets Forge Direct apart.

 By following a 'made to order' business model, we can offer rare designs that may appeal only to a handful of people without the need to take huge risks investing in stock that may take years to sell.
 Not every project works out, and sometimes it takes several attempts to present a new project to the right people in the right way.

-With currently over 40 sword styles on offer, all made to order and shipped out within 4-6 weeks, this project keeps going from strength to strength with a reputation for quality, customer service and rare blade types simply not seen anywhere else..
+With currently over 20 sword styles on offer, all made to order and shipped out within 6-8 weeks (on average), this project was hit hard by Covid-19 in 2020 but will eventually recover - for over the years we have built a reputation for quality, customer service and rare blade types that ARE what they say they are - simply not seen anywhere else..